Facilities & Fundraising

 1. Who can apply to the ACIF?
 Clubs, associations, councils, schools, facility managers or any other organisation with a role as a user or manager of a community cricket facility.

 2. How can I apply for funding from the ACIF?
 Your relevant state or territory association will announce when they are opening the ACIF for applications.
 Applications are submitted via an online form.
+A summary of the application form can be downloaded here to assist in developing your application.

 3. What types of projects receive funding from the ACIF?
 Projects must be focused on growing cricket participation and/or providing welcoming and inclusive environments for all participants.
 Typical projects include the construction or refurbishment of pitches, ovals, practice facilities, change rooms, pavilions and supporting infrastructure.